-Streaming video from a remote location to a head-office or directly to a video server or CDN (Content Delivery Network) is now possible with the recent advancements in video streaming technology.
-Bringing in the complete robust solution together however can require some research.
-Let's start with the basics.
+Streaming video from a remote location to a main office, or directly to a video server or CDN (Content Delivery Network), is now possible with the recent advancements in video streaming technology.
+Bringing the complete robust solution together, however, can require some research.
+Let’s start with the basics.

-Your video source, i.e. your camera would normally provide raw video from its output port.
-This can be one of the legacy analog ouputs (such as s-video, composite or component), or some of the newer digital outputs (such as HDMI, SD-SDI, HD-SDI or 3G-SDI).
+Your video source, i.e. your camera, would normally provide raw video from its output port.
+This can be one of the legacy analog outputs (such as S-Video, composite, or component), or some of the newer digital outputs (such as HDMI, SD-SDI, HD-SDI or 3G-SDI).
 The raw video out of your camera is not compressed and therefore is too large to push through any of the Internet connectivity options available today.
-However video encoding technologies such as h.264 has been successful in compressing the raw video into much smaller digitized video packets without loosing much of the video quality.
-Once the video is encoded, you can inject the video into a video-server (such as Flash Media Server, Windows Media Server, Wowza etc) that can take in the encoded video IP stream and then can push or can be pulled by viewers over the Internet.
-Usually the browser, or a video player application then will take the encoded video in and decode it to display on the user's screen.
-So in summary, the flow-chart of IP video streaming traverses the following components: camera, IP encoder, transfer over the Internet, Video Server / CDN, end-user decoder.
+However, video encoding technologies, such as h.264, has been successful in compressing raw video into much smaller digitized video packets without losing much of the video quality.
+Once the video is encoded, you can inject the video into a video server (such as Flash Media Server, Windows Media Server, Wowza, etc.) that can ingest the encoded video IP stream and then can push it or it can be pulled by viewers, over the Internet.
+Usually the browser, or a video player application, then will take the encoded video and decode it to display on the user’s screen.
+So in summary, the flowchart of IP video streaming traverses the following components: camera, IP encoder, transfer over the Internet, Video Server / CDN, end-user decoder.

 If you have a fast enough Internet connection that transmits the encoded video to the CDN, you are all set to stream live.
 For the components from the video camera into the video server, you have various options, namely:

-- Using a software based encoder on a laptop.
-You can use various or paid software applications to accomplish the encoding into the video format you choose.
-Some examples are, Flash Live Video Encoder, Windows Video Encoder, Wirecast and various other similar encoders.
-We recommend the highly efficient H.264 codec.
+– Using a software-based encoder on a laptop.
+You can use various free or paid software applications to accomplish the encoding into the video format you choose.
+Some examples are, Flash Live Video Encoder, Windows Video Encoder, Wirecast, and various other similar encoders.
+We recommend the highly efficient H.264 codec or H.265 codec.

-- Using a dedicated hardware based encoder.
-There are various devices that you can connect your camera and encode your video to stream into a CDN.
-As an example, Tricaster, Touchstream (now part of Imagine Communications) etc.
+– Using a dedicated hardware based encoder.
+There are various devices that you can connect your camera to, encode your video, and to stream into a CDN.
+As examples, Tricaster, Touchstream (now part of Imagine Communications) and others.